WTOP: 5 ways nonprofits can…

 “I’ve had this mindset of starring in your role and proving that you can do that.
 Whatever it is, I don’t ever want to feel that the work is ‘beneath me.’
 But rather, how can I do this most effectively?
 How can I make this better for the company and make other people’s lives easier?
 If you do that in any role that you’re in at any point in your life, people will notice.
 Whether you’re an assistant or CEO, if you really focus on starring in your role, that effort, attention to detail and willingness to do a good job will definitely be noticed and will open up other doors for you.”

 At Nonprofit HR, fellows and interns have the opportunity to experience immense growth and development while learning about the social sector, our team and our work.
-Growth that can empower them to continue striving toward career goals with greater experience, knowledge and confidence.
+The growth that can empower Generation Z to continue striving toward career goals with greater experience, knowledge and confidence.

-We thank our fellows for their invaluable contributions and look forward to seeing where their passions will lead them in the future!
+We thank our fellow Generation Z for their invaluable contributions and look forward to seeing where their passions will lead them in the future!